Back to DWU AI Articles

 The sole security for SFRBs is the tenant's obligation under the special facilities lease.
 The credit rating is based on the financial strength of the tenant, not the airport.
 Consequently:

-• If the tenant is investment-grade (e.g., UPS, FedEx, or a strong airline), SFRBs may achieve ratings in the A or BBB range.
+• If the tenant is investment-grade (e.g., UPS, FedEx, or an airline), SFRBs may achieve ratings in the A or BBB range.

 • If the tenant's credit is speculative-grade, the bonds will price accordingly.
 Fitch, for example, assigned a B+/RR4 rating to the Tulsa Municipal Airport Trust Revenue Bonds, Series 2025 (American Airlines, Inc. Project), reflecting American Airlines' corporate credit profile as of the rating date.